 No individual course grade below 2.0 may be applied toward a graduate degree or certificate program.

-At the end of any semester, a graduate student who earns an individual course grade below a 3.0 will be reviewed by the graduate program unit and subject to academic warning, probation or dismissal, according to published program requirements.
+At the end of any semester, a graduate student who earns an individual course grade below a B (3.0) will be reviewed by the graduate program unit and subject to academic warning, probation or dismissal, according to published program requirements.

 The purpose of placing a student on probation is to allow the student time to correct deficiencies.
-Students identified as not meeting the academic standards and/or requirements for good academic standing must be provided with written notice by the program, which includes acknowledgment of receipt by the student with a copy to Graduate Study and Lifelong Learning, of their deficiencies, corrective measures, a time line for completion, and the consequences of not removing the deficiencies.
+Students identified as not meeting the academic standards and/or requirements for good academic standing must be provided with written notice by the program, which includes acknowledgment of receipt by the student with a copy to Oakland University Graduate School, of their deficiencies, corrective measures, a time line for completion, and the consequences of not removing the deficiencies.

 The decision of a graduate program to remove a student from an internship, practicum, clinical site, or service-learning placement must be appealed within the academic unit.

 The graduate program may recommend academic dismissal for unsatisfactory academic performance, lack of academic progress toward degree or failure to meet graduate program requirements within established time limits.
-Graduate Study and Lifelong Learning, in consultation with the graduate program, may also recommend a dismissal for these reasons.
+Oakland University Graduate School, in consultation with the graduate program, may also recommend a dismissal for these reasons.

 Dismissals for student behavioral issues or academic conduct are covered by separate policies and procedures.